-(2) To give names to or alter the names of the streets and to designate by number all lots and buildings thereon.
+(2) To give names to or alter the names of the streets and to designate by number all lots and buildings thereon in coordination with the State of Virginia, Lancaster County and the US Postal Service.
 (1958, c.
 366)

-ARTICLE VIII: Building Regulations
+Article VIII.
+Building Regulations.